BayAreaMetro/generic-project-mapper/README.md

 ## Step 2.
 Map Projects
 Before mapping any projects lets familiarize ourselves with the inputs required to complete the project mapper process.

-Project Name: Choose a category from the drop down list (this can be changed later) .
+Project Name: Choose a category from the drop down list (this can be changed later).
-Project ID: Either click generate to create a universally unique identifier or type your own .
+Project ID: Either click generate to create a universally unique identifier or type your own.
-Mapping Info: Choose from the drop-down menu to type of geography to represent your project From [Enter a location]: First, click the green pin button then navigate to where your project will begin.
+Mapping Info: Choose from the drop-down menu to type of geography to represent your project.
+From [Enter a location]: First, click the green pin button then navigate to where your project will begin.
 Be sure to zoom-in as close as possible.
 Second, click the point on the map to associate the green pin with your map location point.

 To [Enter a location]: First, click the green pin button then navigate to where your project will begin.
 Be sure to zoom-in as close as possible.
 Second, click the point on the map to associate the green pin with your map location point.